-Automatic bilge pumps use an electromagnetic float (autofloat) switch to automatically activate the pump whenever water accumulates above a preset level in the bilge.
-Autofloat switches are mounted next to the bilge pump it activates, and are wired directly to the battery so they will normally function even when the yacht is completely shut down and left unattended.
+Automatic bilge pumps use electromagnetic float (autofloat) switches to automatically activate the pump whenever water accumulates above a preset level in the bilge.
+One autofloat switch is mounted next to the bilge pump it activates, and is wired directly to the battery so it will normally function even when the yacht is completely shut down and left unattended.
 Autofloat switches should be tested often for proper operation: